 Good fundamental investing is all about maximizing return while minimizing risk.
-To do so requires an understanding of your financial objectives, your risk tolerance, and the historical performance of a stock and bond portfolio by different weightings.
+To do so requires an understanding of your financial objectives, your risk tolerance, and the historical returns of different stock and bond portfolio weightings.

 Write out your specific financial objectives on a piece of paper or in a word document.
 Some common financial objectives include: